 Practice SLOW Speed comes from practicing a pattern annoyingly slow.
 It is easy to play quickly when you have actually practiced slow.

 1) Choose one rudiment to work on.
 Start with single stroke roll, double stroke roll, paradiddle.
 (10 minutes w/ metronome)

-2) Purchase and deal with that (10 minutes w/ metronome)
+2) Find some coordination exercise and work on that (10 minutes w/ metronome)